Princeton45/ansible-jenkins-integration/README.md

 ### Ansible Configuration

-I wrote an Ansible playbook that configures two EC2 instances with all necessary services and dependencies.
-The playbook handles installation, configuration, and service management.
+I wrote an Ansible playbook that installs Docker and Docker Compose on the two EC2 instances.

 The playbook also utilizes `ansible.cfg` for config settings and `inventory_aws_ec2.yaml` for dynamic inventory